-All software on this page is distributed as open source and free software under the GNU General Public License (aka GPL).
+All software on this page is distributed as open source and free software under version 3 of the GNU General Public License (aka GPLv3).

 These programs are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 All information at this site © 2000-2015, Gary C. Kessler.
 Permission to use the material here is extended to any of this site's visitors, as long as appropriate attribution is provided and the information is not altered in any way without express written permission of the author.